knit-bee/tei-transform/README.md

                         them by comma.
 If no date parameter is passed, the current date will be inserted --output OUTPUT, -o OUTPUT
                         Name of output directory to store transformed file in.
                         If the directory doesn't exist, it will be created.
-No output file will be created, if this option is disabled.
+                        Default is 'output'.

 ```

 The **file** argument takes the path to the file you want to change.